MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

         // If it is not set, CORS requests with this scheme will be blocked. bool IsCorsEnabled { get; set; };

-        // List of origins that are allowed to use the scheme,
+        // List of origins that are allowed to issue requests with the custom scheme.
-        // subject to cross origin restrictions.
+        // Except origins with custom scheme itself and no-origin requests,
+        // the origin of any request to the custom scheme URL
+        // needs to be in this list.
+Note that cross-origin restrictions still apply.
         // Origins are specified as a string in the format of scheme://host:port.
-        // `*` wildcard can also be used on origins.
+        // The origins are string pattern matched with `*` (matches 0 or more characters) and `?` (matches 0 or 1 character) wildcards.
         // For example, "http://*.example.com:80".
         // Any origin from the custom scheme itself is always allowed.
 If the
         // list is empty, no other origin except origins from same scheme are allowed.